IT4063C-Fall23/hello-github-kellej6/README.md

 - I did not struggle with this assignment as I have used GitHub frequently for work.

 **I need the instructor to help me with:** (repeat as needed)
-- For this assignment, I do/did not the assistance from the instructor.
+- For this assignment, I do/did not need the assistance from the instructor.

 **💯 Self Grade:** For this assignment, based on my work and my reflections I should get 20 out of 20.